purplebase/models/ARCHITECTURE.md

 - **Type Safety**: Compile-time guarantees for relationship types
 - **Caching**: Efficient caching of relationship queries
 - **Reactive**: Can be watched for changes
+- **Source Control**: Relationships can use a different source than the main query via `andSource` parameter

 ### 6. Query System